Acting on paired donors, with incorporation or reduction of molecular oxygen;

 With reduced flavin or flavoprotein as one donor, and incorporation of one atom of oxygen into the other donor

-The enzyme, characterized from a number of bacterial species, participates in the degradation of 2,4,6-trichlorophenol, a compound that has been used for decades as a wood preservative.
-The enzyme is a multifunctional flavin-dependent monooxygenase that displaces two chlorine atoms by attacking two different positions in the substrate.
-Each reaction catalysed by the enzyme displaces a single chlorine and results in formation of a dione, which must be reduced by FADH2 before the monooxygenase could catalyse the second reaction.
-The large amount of FADH2 that is required is generated by a dedicated flavin reductase (TcpB). cf. EC 126.96.36.199, 3,5,6-trichloropyridin-2-ol monooxygenase.
+The enzyme, characterized from Cupriavidus pinatubonensis, participates in the degradation of 2,4,6-trichlorophenol, a compound that has been used for decades as a wood preservative.
+The enzyme is a multifunctional flavin-dependent monooxygenase that catalyses two different reactions to displace two chlorine atoms, a monooxygenase reaction followed by a hydrolysis reaction that takes advantage of the reactivity of the product of the first reaction, 2,6-dichloro-1,4-benzoquinone .
+The large amount of FADH2 that is required is generated by a dedicated flavin reductase (TcpB). cf. EC 188.8.131.52, 3,5,6-trichloropyridin-2-ol monooxygenase.